Saubhagya122004/Hamari_Site.github.io/README.md

 License

-The project is under licenscing process.
+The project is under licensing process.

 This README file is written in a language that is understandable by software engineers.
 It includes a brief overview of the project, the features that are implemented, the technologies that are used, and how to get started with the project.
 It also includes information about how to contribute to the project and the project's license.